Hughesdale

 PROFILE FAQ

-Hughesdale has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Hughesdale has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 23 projects that may impact this region.
-Notable projects include Suburban Rail Loop East, VicTrack Oakleigh Housing Development, Hughesdale Village Precinct Structure Plan (ongoing implementation), and Legacy Oakleigh Residential Development.
-The following list details those most relevant.
+AreaSearch has identified 23 projects that could impact this area.
+Notable projects include Suburban Rail Loop East, VicTrack Oakleigh Housing Development, ongoing implementation of Hughesdale Village Precinct Structure Plan, and Legacy Oakleigh Residential Development.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.